INRS-ECCoLe/Segmented_PWL_Approximation/README.md

 # Segmented_PWL_Approximation
 This repository contains the source codes for investigating a piecewise linear approximation (PWL)-based approximation method to calculate the derivatives of nonlinear functions, specifically tanh and sigmoid.

+Folder PWL_Optimizer contains the codes for optimizing the breakpoints of proposed 4-segment approximation.